 Chickens, being an omnivore, will generally eat whatever plant produce or meat you will provide, and fortunately, romaine lettuce is one of them.
 Watch the below video to see chickens gobble up romaine lettuce.

-Although chicken will not pass up that chance to eat romaine lettuce, you should offer it to them sparingly, especially since they offer fewer nutrition compared to other leafy vegetables.
+Although chickens will not pass up the chance to eat romaine lettuce, you should offer it to them sparingly, especially since it offers less nutrition compared to other leafy vegetables.

 2 Greatest Benefits of the Romaine Lettuce

-As stated above, romaine lettuce doesn’t offer much in nutrition compared to feeds or other vegetables but don’t worry!
+As stated above, compared to feeds or other vegetables, romaine lettuce doesn’t offer much nutrition.
+But don’t worry!
 Feeding romaine lettuce to your chickens still has a lot of benefits.

 According to FoodData Central, a 100g serving of romaine lettuce contain about 65.4g of water.
 The high-water content of the romaine lettuce is beneficial to the hydration and liquid intake of your chickens, especially in the summer.